LeoNiedermeier/LeoNiedermeier.github.io/_docs/java/maven/010_getneral_maven_git_versions.md

 With the CI friendly versions there is only one place in a maven multi module setup, where a concrete version is defined.
 The parent's version is identified by the `${revision}` property.

+{: .success title="Flatten Maven Plugin "}
+From <https://maven.apache.org/maven-ci-friendly.html> section "Install / Deploy":
+> If you like to install or deploy artifacts by using the above setup you have to use the flatten-maven-plugin
+> otherwise you will install/deploy artifacts in your repository which will not be consumable by Maven anymore.

 ### Eclipse
 The `${revision}` is resolved to the configured value, in our case to "local-SNAPSHOT".